Heat index

-The human body normally cools itself by perspiration, or sweating.
-Heat is removed from the body by evaporation of that sweat.
-However, high relative humidity reduces the evaporation rate.
-This results in a lower rate of heat removal from the body, hence the sensation of being overheated.
-This effect is subjective, with different individuals perceiving heat differently for various reasons (such as differences in body shape, metabolic differences, differences in hydration, pregnancy, menopause, effects of drugs or drug withdrawal); its measurement has been based on subjective descriptions of how hot subjects feel for a given temperature and humidity.
-This results in a heat index that relates one combination of temperature and humidity to another.
+The human body normally cools itself by evaporation of sweat.
+High relative humidity reduces evaporation and cooling, increasing discomfort and potential heat stress.
+Different individuals perceive heat differently due to body shape, metabolism, level of hydration, pregnancy, or other physical conditions.
+Measurement of perceived temperature has been based on reports of how hot subjects feel under controlled conditions of temperature and humidity.
+Besides the heat index, other measures of apparent temperature include the Canadian humidex, the wet-bulb globe temperature, "relative outdoor temperature", and the proprietary "RealFeel".

-Because the heat index is based on temperatures in the shade, while people often move across sunny areas, the heat index can give a much lower temperature than actual conditions of typical outdoor activities.
-Also, for people exercising or active, at the time, then the heat index could give a temperature lower than the felt conditions.

 History

 The heat index was developed in 1979 by Robert G. Steadman.
 Like the wind chill index, the heat index contains assumptions about the human body mass and height, clothing, amount of physical activity, individual heat tolerance, sunlight and ultraviolet radiation exposure, and the wind speed.
 Significant deviations from these will result in heat index values which do not accurately reflect the perceived temperature.

 In Canada, the similar humidex (a Canadian innovation introduced in 1965) is used in place of the heat index.
 While both the humidex and the heat index are calculated using dew point, the humidex uses a dew point of 7 °C as a base, whereas the heat index uses a dew point base of 14 °C. Further, the heat index uses heat balance equations which account for many variables other than vapor pressure, which is used exclusively in the humidex calculation.
 A joint committee formed by the United States and Canada to resolve differences has since been disbanded.